by Donald Marmara, Somatic Psychotherapist, Artarmon, Sydney

 Core Development offers:

-Psychotherapy is a collaborative process between you and a therapist to enable you to explore and resolve issues that may be blocking you from having the quality of life that you want.
+Psychotherapy and Counselling are collaborative processes between you and a therapist to enable you to explore and resolve issues that may be blocking you from having the quality of life that you want.

-Issues that may lead you to seek the help of a Psychotherapist include:
+Issues that may lead you to seek the help of a therapist include:

-Psychotherapy can be of great help with all the above difficulties, however you do not have to have a problem to benefit from Psychotherapy.
+Psychotherapy and Counselling can be of great help with all the above difficulties, however you do not have to have a problem to benefit.

 You can also benefit if you wish to have a more fulfilling and meaningful life, and a better relationship with yourself and others.